 - Recently, Magellan Rx announced the launch of a medical pharmacy solution to prepare customers, members, and providers for the expected 2019 market entry of oncology biosimilars.

-- Additionally, results from an innovative solution to control costs for medical benefit oncology drugs through drug wastage protocols are forthcoming.
+- Additionally, results from an innovative solution to control costs for medical benefit oncology drugs through drug wastage protocol show significant savings of $46M within the first year for participating health plans.

 - Another example of Magellan Rx’s dedication to improving the quality of life for members with cancer is our Oncology Care Management program.
 This patient-centric approach provides interdisciplinary support to patients and their family members to address the complex clinical issues faced by patients who receive a cancer diagnosis.
 Our clinicians collaborate with the patient’s provider to ensure the patient’s needs are addressed throughout the continuum of care.